me-kry-student-task-checker/stc-main/backend/README.md

 Windows docker had a strange behaviour when I tried so it's not advised as of yet.
 When the containers are running you can 'docker inspect container_name', <br>
 and search for its IP address, so you can reach it from a browser.
 It may take some time (and luck :D) and you can view the 'peer1' eureka instance web-page <br>
 usually on '172.18.0.3/8761', but as I mentioned it's dynamic so beware.
 There you can check if everything is in order. <br>
 More services will be getting Docker files after they are more or less done.
-Until then you run in-prod services from intellij in conjunction with the ones <br>
+Until then you run in-dev services from intellij in conjunction with the ones <br>
 running on docker.
 If you dont want to use Docker there is a way, it involves some property changes but that is it. <br>